life-itself/web3/concepts/order-book.md

 There are vast differences in design of different matching engines and ways of calculating the market maker spread to give rise to different dynamics of [price formation](price-formation.md) on a given exchange.
 Distortions of the order book and order matching can be used to do [market manipulation](market-manipulation.md).

 ## References
+1. Harris, Larry.
+Trading and exchanges: Market microstructure for practitioners.
+OUP USA, 2003.
+1. Cont, Rama, Arseniy Kukanov, and Sasha Stoikov.
+"The price impact of order book events."
+Journal of financial econometrics 12, no. 1 (2014): 47-88.
+1. Mertens, Jean-François.
+"The limit-price mechanism."
+Journal of Mathematical Economics 39, no. 5-6 (2003): 433-528.